 - Is guided by the principle that individuals with developmental disabilities have the right to direct their lives and services.

-We do this by focusing on five areas: Self-Determination, Self-Advocacy, Supporting Families, Housing, and Employment.
+We do this by focusing on six areas: Self-Determination, Self-Advocacy, Supporting Families, Housing, Employment, and Assistive Technology

 The direction of DDA's service delivery system is transforming to better meet the needs of people receiving services.